jnejati/WProfX/README.md

-PLTSpeed
+WprofX
 =======================

-PLTSpeed captures and analyzes Chrome browsing traces in order to extract dependency relationship between activities.
+WprofX captures and analyzes Chrome browsing traces in order to extract dependency relationship between activities.
 It is a continuation of works done before in [WProf] and [WProf-M] papers.

 Setup
 -----